belle2/basf2/online_book/prerequisites/python.rst

 A short introduction to plotting in python
 ==========================================

-In this short tutorial we want to demonstrate the ``matplotlib`` package used to plot in python.
+In this section we will answer 'How can I plot data?' and demonstrate the ``matplotlib`` package used to plot in python.

 .. code:: ipython3